Islamic Azad University, Science and Research Branch, Tehran

+The Islamic Azad University, Science and Research Branch, Tehran is one of the many campuses affiliated with the Islamic Azad University, and is located in Tehran, Iran.

+This private research university is ranked 647 in the world, 379 in research, 416 in innovation and 231 in social.
+Tehran Science and Research Unit is Located next to the central organization of Islamic Azad University.
+This is the independent comprehensive university and the best and largest Azad University and has research and laboratory centers specializing in educational fields at the undergraduate, master's, doctorate levels, and professionals.
+More than 50,000 students are offered (the focus of this university unit is more on postgraduate studies).
+Many figures and university professors are graduates of this university unit.
+In academics, there are more than 1,000 full-time, part-time and visiting professors in various fields.

 History

-The Science and Research Branch of the Islamic Azad University was established in November 1984 with the objective of ‘enhancing the youth education enabling them to specialize and be efficient’.
+The Science and Research Branch of the Islamic Azad University was established in November 1984 with the objective of 'enhancing the youth education enabling them to specialize and be efficient'.
 In Tehran, the SRBIAU began activities with the enrolment of 250 students in humanities, engineering, basic sciences and agriculture.

-SRBIAU grew fast and is now home to 13 faculties and 17 research centers offering 700 disciplines at undergraduate and graduate levels with a total of over 45,000 students.
-The academic staff includes 1700 highly qualified full-time and part-time members as well as visiting professors from notable personalities in the realm of science and research.
+SRBIAU grew and is now home to 13 faculties and 17 research centers offering 700 disciplines at undergraduate and graduate levels with a total of over 45,000 students.
+The academic staff includes 1700 full-time and part-time members as well as visiting professors.

-SRBIAU finances are essentially based on tuition fees, although in recent years the university is attempting to diversify its sources of income through commercialization of its research activities.
+SRBIAU finances are essentially based on tuition fees, although the university is attempting to diversify its sources of income through commercialization of its research activities.

-Activities of SRBIAU have brought considerable benefits to the country, including the establishment of a number of research centers such as a Gene Bank, registration of a number of inventions by student body and conduct of several research projects.
-The graduate and PhD students of the SRBIAU along with the faculty members have published numerous papers in ISI journals paving the way for accomplishing and promoting the mission and vision of the university.

 Campus

-SRBIAU campus in Tehran is located in area 5 (north west of Tehran) above Punk Square.
-The campus has 50 buses.
+SRBIAU campus in Tehran is located in District 5(northwest of Tehran) on the steep slope of Tochal.
+Since October 2023, a gondola lift system provides the transportation for students and faculty.
+Prior to that, many buses did the task; on 25 December 2018, one of those buses overturned, killing 10 people.